Note: Fred Sanders’s book The Deep Things of God: How the Trinity Changes Everything, prompted the following thoughts.

 If the aim of good theology is to know and speak truly of God, then the doctrine of the Trinity should be of interest to every Christian because it guards against unworthy thoughts of God, which is the second reason Christians should care about the Trinity.
 In order to avoid unworthy thoughts of God, God must teach us about himself: “Leave man to guess God’s mind and purpose, and he will guess wrong; he can know it only by being told it.”

 With these thoughts in place, consider the following statement: “God is Trinity primarily for himself and only secondarily for us” (80).
 Wait, what?
-What does such a statement even mean?
+What does that mean?
 The statement ushers us into the heart of a profound thought: God has a life of his own apart from our experience of him.
 Theologians refer to this as “the bliss of the Triune life.”
 Why “bliss”?
 Because God’s triune life is marked by joy.
 He is “blessed,” or “happy,” in himself (1 Tim.
 1:11; 6:15).

 What does this mean for us?